 Brookhaven was officially founded in 1910 when a group of investors from Mechanical and Manufacturers Club purchased land for the development of Brookhaven Estates.
 Prior to 1910, the Brookhaven area was home to summer cottages of wealthy Atlantans.
 Brookhaven is recognized as the first community in Georgia (and possibly the Southeast) to be designed around a golf course and what would become the Capital City Club, one of the nation’s most exclusive country clubs.
 Both the Capital City Club and Brookhaven Historic District are on the National Register of Historic Places.
+In 2012, Brookhaven was approved to become a city of Dekalb County.

 - Brookhaven Reporter